 Inflammation is a term used widely these days to discuss a state of unhealthiness in the body.
 While short-term inflammation is a reaction to injury, and helps the healing process, chronic inflammation is a long term reaction to things that are bad for the body.
 These include sugar, alcohol, processed meat and white bread.

-To reduce inflammation in your skin, eliminate the foods that aggravate it (see below) and incorporate more of these foods with anti inflammatory properties that make skin glow:
+To reduce skin inflammation, eliminate the foods that aggravate it (see below) and incorporate more of these foods with anti-inflammatory properties that make skin glow:

 - olives and olive oil